agradus/OpenLdocs/docs/documentation/guides/demo_package_guide.md

 The demo does not restrict any deployments of other projects nor has any other limitations so the users can deploy their own projects in Demo setup.
 If a user deploys anything else, a full list of deployed projects appears on this page including user’s projects.

-**Swagger** is a third party tool used for testing services.
-For more information on Swagger and its usage in OpenL, see [OpenL Tablets Rule Services Usage and Customization Guide > Appendix D: OpenAPI Support](https://openldocs.readthedocs.io/en/latest/documentation/guides/rule_services_usage_and_customization_guide/#appendix-d-openapi-support).
+**Swagger UI** is a third party tool used for testing services.
+For more information on Swagger UI and its usage in OpenL, see [OpenL Tablets Rule Services Usage and Customization Guide > Appendix D: OpenAPI Support](https://openldocs.readthedocs.io/en/latest/documentation/guides/rule_services_usage_and_customization_guide/#appendix-d-openapi-support).

 ### OpenL Tablets Rule Services Demo Client in a Demo Package

 OpenL Tablets Rule Services Demo Client application is an application specially created to demonstrate usage of OpenL Tablets rules via OpenL Tablets Rule Services.
-OpenL Tablets Rule Services Demo Client is a simple application that must be used to check that rules are easily accessible from other applications via web services.
+OpenL Tablets Rule Services Demo Client is a simple web page that must be used to check that rules are easily accessible from other applications via web services.

 **Note:**  OpenL Tablets Rule Services Demo Client invokes only several methods of a particular predeployed “Example 3 – Auto Policy Calculation” project.
 It means that other projects deployed by a user cannot be used from within the OpenL Tablets Rule Services Demo Client application.